tmr08c/tmr08c.github.io/_posts/2015-09-26-using-vim-to-drive-tddd.md

 > Leverage the power of Vim's compiler plugins without being bound by synchronicity.
 Kick off builds and test suites using one of several asynchronous adapters (including tmux, screen, iTerm, Windows, and a headless mode), and when the job completes, errors will be loaded and parsed automatically.

-Basically Dispatch can be used to run a lot of different things either in pop-up quick fix windows or in the background.
-The README provides various examples including building Java programs and my use case of running tests.

-Luckily I already had the key to what I needed to do

-`let g:rspec_command = "Dispatch bin/rspec {spec}"`

-and after installing Dispatch with Vundle all I had to do was add that line to my `vimrc` file.
+Basically, Dispatch can be used to run a lot of different things, either in a pop-up quickfix window or in the background.
+Luckily I already had the key to what I needed to do, `let g:rspec_command = "Dispatch bin/rspec {spec}"`, and, after installing Dispatch with Vundle, all I had to do was add that line to my `vimrc` file.

 Now when I run my specs a new window split is created.